Description of Kensington Forum

 Kensington Forum is a proposed development at the Holiday Inn hotel site on Cromwell Road, London SW7.

-The proposals will replace the existing 906 room hotel with a 749-bedroom hotel, 340 serviced apartments and a conference centre, restaurants, bars, health spa and conference facilities.
+The plans propose to replace the existing 906 room hotel with a 749-bedroom hotel, 340 serviced apartments and a conference centre, restaurants, bars, health spa and conference facilities.

 Kensington Forum Hotel will also deliver 62 homes, all of which will be available at social rent levels for Londoners on low incomes.